802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Related Work

 In wireless networking, HMMs are employed to address various aspects of network measurement and analysis.
 Hierarchical and Hidden Markov based techniques are analyzed in \cite{Ref15} to model 802.11b MAC-to-MAC channel behavior in terms of bit error and packet loss.
 The authors employed two random variables in packet loss process, inter-arrival-rate and burst-length of packet loss, and applied the traditional two-state Markov chain.
 The results demonstrates that two-state Markov chain provides an adequate model for the 802.11b MAC-to-MAC packet loss process.

-In a more recent line of work in \cite{Ref16} a multilevel approach involving HMMs and Mixtures of Multivariate Bernoullis (MMB) is proposed to model the long and short time scale behavior of wireless sensor network links, that is, the binary sequence of packet receptions (1s) and losses (0s) in the link.
-In this approach, HMM is applied to model the long-term evolution of the trace, and the short-term evolution is modeled within the states by HMM or MMb.
-The notion of multilevel HMM, or higher dimensional HMM, is an impressive concept regarding to our own work, and we intend to make use of this approach to improve our HMM variations for anomalous pattern recognition in the future work.
+In \cite{Ref16} a multilevel approach involving HMMs and Mixtures of Multivariate Bernoullis (MMB) is proposed to model the long and short time scale behavior of wireless sensor network links, that is, the binary sequence of packet receptions (1s) and losses (0s) in the link.
+In this approach, HMM is applied to model the long-term evolution of the trace, and the short-term evolution is modeled within the states by HMM or MMB.

 In another related work, HMMs are applied for modeling and prediction of user movement in wireless networks to address QoS issues \cite{Ref18}.
 User movement from an AP to an adjacent AP is modeled using a second-order HMM.
 Although the authors demonstrated the necessity of using HMM instead of Markov chain model, the proposed model is only practical for small wireless networks with a few number of APs, not widespread WLANs.